SESYNC-ci/git-in-the-shell-lesson/slides/git.md

 called `main`.
 Previously, the default name was `master`.
 We have updated the behavior of git and GitLab on SESYNC servers to conform with this change, which was made to promote inclusion in the version control world.
 So, if you are doing this lesson on the RStudio server or another SESYNC server, no action is needed.
+However, you should be aware that any documentation, tutorial, or StackOverflow post written before 2020 will assume your default branch is called `master`.
 {:.notes}

 If you are doing this lesson on your local machine, we recommend setting the